dpan/CachingWrapper/README.md

     cachedSource.Retrieve(10); // Next time this key is requested, it'll be retrieved from the cache

-Method used as a delegate to retrieve value from original source:
+The delegate used to retrieve a value from the original source might look like this:

     private string GetFromOriginalSource(int key)
     {